- What is Sieve?

 The rules system creates a Sieve script behind the scenes, and the advanced rule editing functionality allows you to write additional filtering actions to supplement your existing rules.

 Sieve is a powerful language.
-Only use it if you know what you're doing.
-It is possible to create a rule which permanently discards mail without the protection of our backup system.
+It is possible to create a rule which permanently discards mail without the protection of our backup system, so be careful.

 Modifying the Sieve script